DoSomething/contentful-prototype/docs/development/features/affiliate-opt-in.md

 ## Usage Instructions

-The Affiliate Opt In Content (`affiliateOptInContent`) Rich Text field on the Campaign Content Type in Contentful controls whether this checkbox shows up, and the text that appears as the label for the checkbox.
+The Affiliate Opt In Content (`affiliateOptInContent`) Rich Text field on the Campaign Content Type in Contentful controls whether this check-box shows up, and the text that appears as the label for the check-box.

-If any content is input into this field, the checkbox will automatically appear above the signup button with the content from this field as the label.
+If any content is input into this field, the check-box will automatically appear above the sign-up button with the content from this field as the label.

 ## How It Works